solarwinds/solarwinds-snap-agent-docker/README.md

 ## Installation

-Deployments and Daemonset avialable in this repository expect a `solarwinds-token` secret to exist.
+Deployments and Daemonset available in this repository expect a `solarwinds-token` secret to exist.
 You can create this secret via
 ``` bash
 kubectl create secret generic solarwinds-token -n kube-system --from-literal=SOLARWINDS_TOKEN=<REPLACE WITH TOKEN>
 ```